 The Taught Masters fee is:

 £15 per full-time student or £7.50 per part-time student plus minimum fee

 The fee is calculated annually (the maximum fee is £750).

 Per dissertation moderated £25.

 Fees for MA in Translation with Language Technology (MALT) Programme

-This programme has a different method of payment to all the other Taught Masters programmes.
+This programme has a different method of payment to other postgraduate taught programmes.
 All of the MALT External Examiners share the programme, therefore the fee has to be split, with the overall External Examiner having the main share.
-The College/School advises us on the proportionate amount of work.
+The College advises Academic Quality Services on the proportionate amount of work.

 Fees for Acting as a Chief External Examiner

-The total fee for the Chief External Examiner (MB BCh excepted) is £250.
+The total fee for the Chief External Examiner (MBBCh programme excepted) is £250.

-For Chief External Examiners in the School of Medicine, any additional work is calculated as above in the section on fees for nursing and related programmes.
+For Chief External Examiners in the Swansea University Medical School, any additional work is calculated as above in the section on fees for Nursing and related programmes.